Doctor of Philosophy (Industry) - CM33

 |Core Units||8||Major Units||None|

-The PhD (Industry) provides candidates a flexible combination of preparatory research coursework, research coursework, the Confirmation of Candidature milestone, thesis dissertation activities, advanced coursework or approved industry placement.
+The PhD (Industry) provides candidates with a flexible combination of preparatory research coursework, research coursework, the Confirmation of Candidature milestone, thesis dissertation activities, advanced coursework or approved industry placement.
 You will complete two core units and either four elective units or an industry placement.

 - RSCH20001 Prepare for Confirmation